Blazemeter/taurus/site/dat/docs/Gatling.md

 ##### Include Scenario Blocks
 `include-scenario` block allows you to include scenario into another one.
 You can use it to split your test plan into a few of independent scenarios that can be reused.
+In addition, include-scenario can refer another scenario which contains include-scenario to any level of depth

 Example:
 ```yaml